Foreign and Commonwealth Office

 The hon.
 Gentleman is absolutely right.
 I met the director of the Independent, Impartial and International Mechanism recently, and we have been offering help and technical support through legal services in the United Kingdom.
 There should be absolutely no distinction between those who have committed such crimes.

 Again, I wish there were a simple answer to such an honest and direct question.
-Without physically intervening and without a physical no-fly zone, which has been considered but would be immensely difficult to implement, the best thing we can do at present is to draw attention to such attacks on facilities—sometimes off information that has been given in all good faith to authorities to keep these places safe— support the work of the doctors and those involved in humanitarian expertise, and make clear that this is happening.
+Without physically intervening and without a physical no-fly zone, which has been considered but would be immensely difficult to implement, the best thing we can do at present is to draw attention to such attacks on facilities—sometimes with information that has been given in all good faith to authorities to keep these places safe— support the work of the doctors and those involved in humanitarian expertise, and make clear that this is happening.
 It has no place in warfare.
 It has no place in the modern world.
 Hopefully, those responsible will ultimately be held accountable.

 Myanmar: Rakhine and Kachin